CTE has three National Agencies:

 The Christian Enquiry Agency is another National Agency of CTE, providing an online encyclopaedia of what Christians believe at Christianity.org.uk.
 They also encourage web visitors to email questions to them, offering a considered, personal response to people’s questions about Christianity.
 The Christian Enquiry Agency reflects the breadth of belief of the CTE Member Churches, and reports to CTE’s Group for Evangelisation.
 CTE also has a role in their governing body.

 More about National Agencies

-The Enabling Group may receive reports from the Agencies, and Agencies may ask for items to go on the Enabling Group Agenda.
-The Enabling Group has representatives on the Board/Management of an Agency (sometimes a member of CTE staff).
+CTE's Enabling Group may receive reports from the Agencies, and Agencies may ask for items to go on the Enabling Group agenda.
+CTE is sometimes asked to put a representative on the Board/Management of an Agency (usually a CTE member of staff).

-Agencies also provide written reports to the Churches Together in England Forum, and use the Forum as an opportunity to communicate with the various spheres of Church activity in England.
+Agencies use the Forum as an opportunity to communicate with the wider Church in England.

 Churches Together in England can commend the work of Agencies to Intermediate Bodies (and, through them, to local ecumenical groups) and can help them to communicate with County Ecumenical Officers.